Mitigating Nonlinear Systematics in Weak Lensing Surveys II: Stability and Diagnostics with Intrinsic Alignment: Methodology

 \bea \hfR^{(a,b)} (\ell;k_{\rm cuts},\Pi^0) &\equiv& \frac{\hmC^{a,b}_{[k_\mathrm{low},k_\mathrm{high}]}(\ell;\Pi^0)}{\hmC^{a,b}_{[k_\mathrm{min},k_\mathrm{max}]}(\ell;\Pi^0)} \nonumber\\ {\fR}^{(i,j)}(\ell;k_{\rm cuts},\Pi^0)&\equiv&\frac{{\cal C}^{i,j}_{[k_\mathrm{low},k_\mathrm{high}]}(\ell;\Pi^0)}{{\cal C}^{i,j}_{[k_\mathrm{min},k_\mathrm{max}]}(\ell;\Pi^0)} \eea

 where $k_\mathrm{min} = 0.0025$ Mpc$^{-1}$ and $k_\mathrm{max} = 100$ Mpc$^{-1}$ is the entire computational domain in $k$-space.
+The $\hfR$ ratios represent the fractional difference between the angular power spectrum with $k$-cut (numerator) and no $k$-cut (denominator) for a given $\ell$.
+It literally captures the fractional power surviving the $k$-cut in $\ell$ space.
 As noted in Paper I, the BNT transform does not need to be computed with the true cosmology.
 Actually, searching for the true cosmology for which nulling would be exact can itself be exploited (\cite{Touzeau2025BNT1,Touzeau2025BNT2}).